47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositeExternalIncludesDirectory := (resourceDirectory in Compile).value / "site" / "includes"
 ```

-These will be available to your pages by using `liquid`'s `include` keyword in your layouts.
+These will be available to your pages by using `Jekyll`'s [include](https://jekyllrb.com/docs/templates/#includes) keyword in your layouts.

 ```